Convergence analysis of equilibrium methods for inverse problems: Introduction

 \section{Introduction}

-In various imaging applications it is often not possible to measure the image of interest directly which is therefore measured indirectly.
-Assuming a linear measurement model, recovering the sought for image $\signal \in \X$ requires solving the inverse problem
+In many practically important imaging applications, such as medical imaging, remote sensing, and non-destructive testing, it is not possible to measure the object of interest directly, but only through indirect measurements.
+Assuming a linear measurement model, recovering the unknown $\signal \in \X$ requires solving the inverse problem